realblingy/BigBrain/README.md

 For **component testing**, you must:
  * Write tests for at least 3 different components
- * For each of the 4 components, they mustn't have more than 50% similarity (e.g. you can't test a "Card" component and a "BigCard" component, that are virtually the same)
+ * For each of the 3 components, they mustn't have more than 50% similarity (e.g. you can't test a "Card" component and a "BigCard" component, that are virtually the same)
  * Ensure your tests have excellent **coverage** (look at all different use cases and edge cases)
  * Ensure your tests have excellent **clarity** (well commented and code isn't overly complex)
  * Ensure your tests are **designed** well (logical ordering of tests, avoid any tests that aren't necessary or don't add any meaningful value)
+ * (We encourage you to only use shallow component rendering)

 For **ui testing**, you must:
  * Write a single test for the "happy path" of an admin that is described as: